 - Defective Tires — Tire blowouts and tire recalls

-Expert testimony is often required to support any Alabama Extended Manufacturer’s Liability Doctrine claim.
+Supporting an Alabama Extended Manufacturer’s Liability Doctrine claim often necessitates expert testimony.
 The Alabama Rule of Evidence 702 establishes that expert testimony is admissible only if the testimony is based on sufficient facts or data, the testimony is the product of reliable principles and methods, and the witness has applied the principles and methods reliably to the facts of the case.

 Frequently Asked Questions

 If your case goes to trial and is successfully proven by a preponderance of the evidence, you may be awarded compensatory damages, which are usually a combination of economic damages and noneconomic damages.
 Economic damages refer to tangible types of harm that can be calculated and proven, such as medical expenses and lost income.
 Noneconomic damages are much more subjective types of harm, such as pain and suffering or emotional distress.
-In a limited number of cases where it is proven by clear and convincing evidence that the defendant consciously or deliberately engaged in oppression, fraud, wantonness, or malice, you could also be awarded punitive damages.
+In rare cases with clear evidence of the defendant’s deliberate wrongdoing, you may also be awarded punitive damages.

 In most cases, a person only has two years in Alabama to file a product liability claim.
-If you have a breach of warranty claim relating to a defective product, then the statute of limitations is extended to four years.
+If you hold a breach of warranty claim regarding a defective product, the statute of limitations extends to four years.

-Many manufacturers and retailers in the United States try to reduce costs by using foreign suppliers, but foreign entities that sell products within the country are still subject to American laws.
-The U.S. distributors of these products can still be liable for the negligence of overseas companies, and foreign businesses themselves can also be held liable in some cases.
-Any product liability case involving an international business will require highly skilled legal representation.
+Many manufacturers and retailers in the United States try to reduce costs by using foreign suppliers.
+However, foreign entities that sell products within the country are still subject to American laws.
+Moreover, the U.S. distributors of these products can still incur liability for the negligence of overseas companies.
+Additionally, foreign businesses themselves can also face liability in certain cases.
+Therefore, any product liability case involving an international business will require highly skilled legal representation.